-11. Tool Name
+Tool Name

 The Tool Name field displays the name of the selected tool.
 If you temporarily override a drawing tool using a keyboard shortcut, the tool's name will be highlighted in red.
 You can temporarily override a tool by holding its keyboard shortcut without the [Alt] key.
-For example, the Select tool shortcut is Alt + S. If you hold down [S], you will switch to the Select tool.
-As soon as you release the key, you will return to the tool you were using.
+For example, the Select tool shortcut is Alt + S. If you hold down the S key, you will switch to the Select tool.
+When you release the key, you will return to the tool you were using.

-12. Frame Number
+Frame Number